The Spiritual Sasquatch: A New Vision for Christianity

 himself?
 The idea is, literally, insane.

-I could go on and on, but I’ll stop here.
+I could go on and on, but I’ll stop here with the evidence.
 The Bible is full of "facts" that

 are obviously not true, and that make no sense whatsoever.
 The God of the Old